 Almost a year ago, Mitch and I cancelled our Facebook accounts.
-This is not a good conversation starter: “So, we cancelled our Facebook accounts.”
+This is not a good conversation starter.
 People get shifty-eyed when you say something like that.
 They tend to greet that news with polite nods and then silence and then a subject change, and I don’t blame them for not asking, “Why?”, but instead bringing up the weather or asking about my kids.
 You can practically hear the rant lurking behind that sentence, just waiting for that one word to unleash it.

 But now that we’re not checking our news feeds, drafting witty status updates and so on, what do we do with ourselves?
 Well, we do highly profitable things like watch 30 Rock episodes back to back and not clean the house.
 And we do moderately profitable things like fantasize about built-in bookshelves and then take actual steps toward making them a reality.
 Or we obsessively sort our books in the hope of reducing our collection to a more manageable size, before moving them onto those invisible bookshelves.
 (By “we,” I mean “me.”
 I am the obsessive sorter in our home.)